Error-Robust Retrieval for Chinese Spelling Check: Related Works

-Of these retrieval-augmented methods, the studies that most relevant to our paper are $k$NN-LM \citep{khandelwal2019generalization}, which extends a pre-trained neural language model by linearly interpolating it with a $k$-nearest neighbors model, $k$NN-NMT \citep{khandelwal2020nearest}, which combines $k$ nearest neighbors algorithm closely with NMT models to improve performance, BERT-kNN \citep{kassner2020bert} that interpolates BERT’s prediction for question $q$ with a $k$NN-search.
+Of these retrieval-augmented methods, the studies that are most relevant to our work are KNN-LM \citep{khandelwal2019generalization}, which extends a pretrained language model by linearly interpolating it with a k-nearest neighbors model; KNN-NMT \citep{khandelwal2020nearest}, which combines the KNN algorithm closely with NMT models to improve performance; and BERT-KNN \citep{kassner2020bert}, which integrates the prediction from BERT for question with the KNN-based search.